Superhet Radio Tutorial Includes:

 How the superheterodyne receiver works

-In order to look at how a superhet or superheterodyne radio works, it is necessary to follow the signal through it.
+In order to look at how a superhet or superheterodyne radio works and the RF circuit design, it is necessary to follow the signal through it.
 In this way the processes it undergoes can be viewed more closely.

 The output from the mixer is passed into what is termed the intermediate frequency or IF stages where the signal is amplified and filtered.
 Any of the converted signals that fall within the passband of the IF filter will be able to pass through the filter and they will also be amplified by the amplifier stages.
 Any signals that fall outside the passband of the filter will be rejected.